open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * Customize the aggregation - if the default aggregation associated with the Instrument does not meet the expectation.
-For example, an HTTP client library might expose HTTP client request duration as [Histogram](./api.md#histogram) by default, but the application developer only wants the total count (sum aggregation) of outgoing requests.
+For example, an HTTP client library might expose HTTP client request duration as [Histogram](./api.md#histogram) by default, but the application developer only wants the total count of outgoing requests.
-* Customize which metrics dimension(s) to be reported.
-For example, an HTTP server library might expose HTTP verb (e.g. GET, POST), HTTP status code (e.g.
+* Customize which attribute(s) to be reported as metrics dimension(s).
+For example, an HTTP server library might expose HTTP verb (e.g. GET, POST) and HTTP status code (e.g. 200, 301, 404).
-  200, 301, 404), and a [Baggage](../baggage/api.md) value indicating whether
-  the request is coming from a bot/crawler or not.
 The application developer might only care about HTTP status code (e.g. reporting the total count of HTTP requests for each HTTP status code).
 There are also extreme scenario that the application developer does not need any dimension (e.g. just get the total count of all incoming requests).
+* Add additional dimension(s) from the [Context](../context/context.md).
+For
+  example, a [Baggage](../baggage/api.md) value might be available indicating whether an HTTP request is coming from a bot/crawler or not.
+The application developer might want this to be converted to a dimension for HTTP server metrics.

 The MeterProvider MUST provide a way to register Views, and here are the
 inputs: